julkue/mark.js/README.md

 You are ready to start!

-*Note: The plugin requires jQuery!*
+*Note: The plugin requires jQuery!
+If you are not using RequireJS, NodeJS oder CommonJS you should make sure that jQuery was embedded.*

 ##2.
 Highlight usage